Alabama is the #7 state with the most people living near toxic release facilities - NewsBreak

 The EPA’s TRI program recognizes 770 chemicals, with any site that manufactures or uses these chemicals at above-average levels qualifying for listing in the TRI.
 Chemicals described by the TRI as “toxic” are known to cause cancer or other negative health issues, as well as adverse effects on the environment.
 Facilities report the amounts of chemicals they release annually to the TRI, with the “release” of a chemical meaning that it is “emitted to the air or water, or placed in some type of land disposal.”

 The facilities in the TRI are usually quite large and deal in electricity, metals, mining, chemicals, or hazardous waste.
-However, not all toxic chemicals used by corporations are listed in the TRI, meaning that its inventory of toxin-emitting sites is not exhaustive.1 injured in shooting at South Bay Apartments
+However, not all toxic chemicals used by corporations are listed in the TRI, meaning that its inventory of toxin-emitting sites is not exhaustive.

 Keep reading to learn which states have the most and least people living near toxic release sites.